Front Range Freedom Tour

 - Ask your employer.
 Many companies offer community service grants, employee sponsorships, or matching funds programs.

 - Ask friends, family members, neighbors, and co-workers for per-mile donations.
-We’ll ride about 500 miles, so a dime per mile is $50.
-Twenty of those covers the entire cost of your tour.

 - Ask donors to talk to their companies about matching funds programs that might double their personal contribution.